 Restructuring of Financial Institutions /Distressed M&A/Private Equity

-- Advised on first acquisition of a distressed German bank (AHBR) by a private equity investor (Lone Star) aiming at restructuring of the bank by the new owner (rather than the German bank industry itself), advise on the subsequent repositioning and recapitalization of such bank and successful completion of the restructuring cycle by means of sale of renamed and repositioned Corealcredit Bank AG (CCB) to strategic investor Aareal Bank, a leading publicly traded German mortgage bank
+- Advised on the first acquisition of a distressed German bank (AHBR) by a private equity investor aiming at restructuring of the bank by the new owner (rather than the German bank industry itself), advised on the subsequent repositioning and recapitalization of such bank and successful completion of the restructuring cycle by means of sale of renamed and repositioned Corealcredit Bank AG (CCB) to strategic investor Aareal Bank, a leading publicly traded German mortgage bank

-- Advised on first insolvency remote asset-based debt refinancing of a German bank by using the German Refinancing Register which was new at that point in time
+- Advised on first insolvency remote asset-based debt refinancing of a German bank by using the German Refinancing Register, which was new at the time

 Non/Sub-Performing Loan Transactions (NPL/SPL)

-- Advised different financial investors on a number of complex acquisitions of loan portfolios from German banks, including Lone Star, Banca Intesa and Deutsche Bank London branch
+- Advised different financial investors on a number of complex acquisitions of loan portfolios from European banks, including KKR, Macquarie, Lone Star, Banca Intesa and Deutsche Bank London branch, thereby also setting up international acquisition structures and servicing platforms

-- Advised Lone Star in the first acquisition of a portfolio of non-performing and sub-performing loans by means of a split-off (Abspaltung) and subsequent share deal from Allianz/Dresdner Bank
+- Advised a sophisticated US financial investor in the first acquisition of a portfolio of non-performing and sub-performing loans by means of a split-off (Abspaltung) and subsequent share deal from Allianz/Dresdner Bank

 Distressed Real Estate